What is Five Star Wellbeing Supplementary Audit?

-The Five Star Wellbeing Supplementary Audit is undertaken using the following process of objective verification.
+The Five Star Wellbeing Audit is undertaken using the following process of objective verification.

 During the audit process, management, staff, and relevant stakeholders will be interviewed (as agreed) informally and formally, to discuss aspects of wellbeing management performance relevant to their roles and responsibilities.

-After the interviews consolidation and verification exercises will be undertaken to enable organisations to respond to the auditors questions, queries and provide additional documentation if required.
+After the interviews, a consolidation and verification exercise will be undertaken to enable organisations to respond the auditor’s questions, queries and provide additional documentation if required.